 Togo participated in the beneficial ownership pilot in 2015.

 The Togo EITI is updating its work plan, including follow up on recommendations from EITI reporting.
-Dissemination of the 2016 EITI Report is ongoing.
-However, Togo has been temporarily suspended due to non-publication of its 2017 Annual Progress Report before the deadline and will be re-instated as soon as the report is published.
+Dissemination of the 2016 EITI Report is ongoing and its 2017 Annual Progress Report has been published.